laupierre/RNA-Seq_mouse_pipeline/README.md

 #### this is the working place of singularity
-The development version is v0.0.1_dev
+This is a development version: v0.0.1_dev